HORNET-Storage/Scionic-MerkleTree-Go/README.md

 }
 ```

 This repository is a work in progress.
-We plan to make quite a few improvements as we move forward with integrating them into H.O.R.N.E.T.
+We plan to make quite a few improvements as we move forward with integrating the Scionc Merkle Trees into H.O.R.N.E.T.
 Storage.
 Although, what we have is currently working -- we do not recommend using the trees in anything production-related yet.